BaristaVentures/code_style/docs/Barista-WorlFlow.md

     * Asigned team.
     * Day and hour for the weekly planning.

-In addition, every project must have it's repository [^footnote] and a dedicated Slack channel.
+In addition, every project must have it's repository and a dedicated Slack channel.

-[^footnote]: Curently there are two plataforms in use: GitHub and GitLab, the selection of one over the other depends on the needs of the project in terms of communication wit the client.
+Currently there are two plataforms in use: GitHub and GitLab, the selection of one over the other depends on the needs of the project in terms of communication wit the client.

 ## Planning and Estimating <a name="planning"></a>
 The first paragraph text